fossamagna/google-script-dts-generator/README.md

 #### `--namedExportsFiles <glob>`

 A glob path pattern to generates a client-side TypeScript declaration (.d.ts) from named exports.
+**Note**: Glob patterns should always use / as a path separator, even on Windows systems

 ```sh
 $ google-script-dts-generator --outputDir ./example/client --sourcesDir ./example/server --namedExportsFiles './example/server/**/*.ts'